Private landlords give cautious welcome to Scottish Labour Housing Commission

 Scotland’s largest membership organisation for private landlords has welcomed the Scottish Labour Party’s Housing Commission report but warned that knee-jerk regulation could prevent the goals of the commission being delivered.

-The Scottish Association of Landlords (SAL) has welcomed key elements of the report of the Scottish Labour Party’s Housing Commission published this week, particularly the emphasis on relying on data to shape policy and the strategic importance of the private rented sector in solving the housing crisis.
+SAL has welcomed key elements of the report of the Scottish Labour Party’s Housing Commission published this week, particularly the emphasis on relying on data to shape policy and the strategic importance of the private rented sector (PRS) in solving the housing crisis.

 However, SAL sounded a note of caution on any rush to enforce rent controls for the sector before being clear on where and how these powers would be used and to what strategic purpose.

-John Blackwood, Chief Executive of the Scottish Association of Landlords, said: “We welcome the constructive approach Scottish Labour adopted in developing these proposals.
-In particular I want to thank Pauline McNeill MSP for engaging with us in a positive manner and acknowledging the positive role of the private rented sector in Scotland.”
+John Blackwood, Chief Executive of SAL, said: “We welcome the constructive approach Scottish Labour adopted in developing these proposals.
+In particular I want to thank Pauline McNeill MSP for engaging with us in a positive manner and acknowledging the positive role of the PRS in Scotland.

-“The Commission’s proposals on the need for stronger enforcement of the rules governing the private rented sector is something we have consistently called for in the past and we welcome any move that will improve the current situation.
-Only with effective enforcement will we create the effective, professional private rented sector we all want to see.”
+“The Commission’s proposals on the need for stronger enforcement of the rules governing the PRS is something we have consistently called for in the past and we welcome any move that will improve the current situation.
+Only with effective enforcement will we create the effective, professional private rented sector we all want to see.

-“SAL welcomes the contribution of the Commission’s report to the debate and looks forward to continuing that engagement, as well as with all other parties, to ensure the private rented sector plays an active role in solving the challenges the Scottish housing sector faces.”
+“SAL welcomes the contribution of the Commission’s report to the debate and looks forward to continuing that engagement, as well as with all other parties, to ensure the PRS plays an active role in solving the challenges the Scottish housing sector faces.”